GYMN-L Digest - 1 Oct 1995 to 2 Oct 1995 - Special issue

 For those of you who have access to Compuserve, there already

-are a few photos from the Sabae Worlds available in the
+a few photos from the Sabae Worlds available in

 Miller, Moceanu, Roethlisberger and Li Xiashuang.
 And they're